Type Definition skia_safe::gpu::DirectContext

 pub fn image_info(&mut self) -> ImageInfo

-Returns an ImageInfo
+Returns an ImageInfo describing the surface.

 sourcepub fn generation_id(&mut self) -> u32